boltdesignsystem/bolt/packages/components/bolt-code-snippet/TESTING.md

 The server-side pre-rendered `bolt-code-snippet` component should look almost identical to the client-side rendered version.
 To verify:

-1. Disable javascript and view the [Code Snippet Demo page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-code-snippet-05-code-snippet/02-components-code-snippet-05-code-snippet.html).
+1. Disable javascript and view the [Code Snippet Demo page](https://boltdesignsystem.com/pattern-lab/patterns/02-components-code-snippet-15-code-snippet-language-variation/02-components-code-snippet-15-code-snippet-language-variation.html).
-2. Then, enable javascript and watch as the List re-renders on the client-side.
+2. Then, enable javascript and watch as the Code Snippet re-renders on the client-side.
-3. The layout should not shift, e.g. the spacing in between each list item should be identical before and after the web component re-renders.
+3. The layout should not shift, e.g. the spacing in between each code snippet should be identical before and after the web component re-renders.

-# List component functional testing steps
+# Code Snippet component functional testing steps

 Functional testing should be performed manually by the QA team across the standard compliment of browsers.
 In each scenario, browser-type is specified when necessary.
 If browser type is not specified, the test applies to both "desktop" and "mobile" browsers.